BigTandy/molt-lang/README.md

 2  # sqrt(4)
 ```

-### Binary Usage
+### Installation & Standalone Usage

+> **Warning**
+> Molt is primarily intended for use through Python.
+> Installation is a beta feature.
+It may not work properly on all devices.

 On **supported platforms**, Molt may be installed as a command.
-It still depends on Python, but can be run without directly referencing Python.
+It still depends on Python *being installed*, but can be run without directly referencing Python.

 ```console
 # Must run Molt with Python at least once.